nicholasf/inkling/README.txt

 5. As a dev I have provided a simple API for workflow, which may be extended, but will initially be draft/publish and role restricted.
 6. As a dev I can create a content extension, which groups content types, and have it recognized in the system. (this can wait until you have basic CMS functionality with inkling-content).
+7. As a dev I have CRUD for the site object's informative properties.
+7a.
+As a dev I have multi-site capabilities
-7. As a dev I have planned for a themeable layer, possibly the admin UI.
+8. As a dev I have planned for a themeable layer, possibly the admin UI.